11 people seriously injured in turbulence on Hawaii flight

-HONOLULU (AP) — Severe turbulence rocked a flight from Phoenix to Honolulu Sunday, seriously injuring 11 people in what an Hawaiian Airlines official called an isolated and unusual event.
+HONOLULU (AP) — Severe turbulence rocked a flight from Phoenix to Honolulu on Sunday, seriously injuring 11 people in what a Hawaiian Airlines official called an isolated and unusual event.

 Jon Snook, the airline’s chief operating officer, said the airline hasn’t experienced “an incident of this nature in recent history.”
 The flight was full, carrying 278 passengers and 10 crew members, he said during an afternoon news conference.